-In Public Act No. 1 of 1866, the Vermont legislature established the first public school in Vermont devoted to the education of teachers.
-The Randolph State Normal School served this function until 1910, when the legislature determined that there was a need for a state agricultural school and established the Vermont School of Agriculture at the Normal School site by legislative act on November 29, 1910.
+In Public Act No. 1 of 1866, the Vermont legislature established the first public schools in Vermont devoted to the education of teachers.
+The schools were located in Randolph, Johnson, and Castleton.
+The Randolph State Normal School served in this capacity until 1910, when the legislature determined that there was a need for a state agricultural school and established the Vermont School of Agriculture at the Normal School site.

-Over the long years of its existence, the Vermont School of Agriculture (VSA) graduated many Vermonters who were distinguished by their numerous and notable contributions to agriculture and government.
+Over its long years of service, the Vermont School of Agriculture (VSA) graduated many Vermonters who were distinguished by their numerous and notable contributions to agriculture and government.

-In response to evolving educational needs in the state, technical courses were added to the offerings of the school in 1957 and the institution was given a new name reflecting this expanding mission.
-The Vermont Agricultural and Technical Institute opened on September 9, 1957 as the first technical institute in Vermont, with an initial enrollment of approximately 75 students.
+In response to evolving educational needs, technical courses were added to the offerings of the school in 1957 and the institution was given a new name reflecting this expanding mission: Vermont Agricultural and Technical Institute (VATI).
+It was the first technical institute in Vermont, with an initial enrollment of approximately 75 students.

-By act of the 1961 Legislature, VATI and the state teacher colleges (Castleton, Johnson, and Lyndon) were placed under the control of a newly-created public corporation known as Vermont State Colleges.
+By act of the 1961 legislature, VATI and the then-state teacher colleges (Castleton, Johnson, and Lyndon) were placed under the control of a newly-created public corporation known as Vermont State Colleges.
 Community College of Vermont joined the other state colleges in 1975.

-The name VATI was changed to Vermont Technical College on July 1, 1962 and the college was authorized to grant the degree of Associate of Applied Science with a major in the program pursued.
-The Associate of Engineering degree was first granted in 1965 and the first one-year certificate was awarded in 1986.
+The name VATI was changed to Vermont Technical College on July 1, 1962 and the college was authorized to grant Associate of Applied Science degrees.
+The Associate of Engineering degree was first granted in 1965.

-Another milestone came on May 7, 1993 when the Vermont State Colleges Board of Trustees approved the college's first baccalaureate degree program: the Bachelor of Science in Architectural Engineering Technology.
-A second baccalaureate curriculum, the Bachelor of Science in Electromechanical Engineering Technology, began in the fall of 1995 and the Bachelor of Science in Computer Engineering
+Another milestone was reached on May 7, 1993 when the Vermont State Colleges Board of Trustees approved the college's first baccalaureate degree program: the Bachelor of Science in Architectural Engineering Technology.